JosBogan/sei-project-1/README.md

   }
 ```

+For frogger I was determined to not hard code the obstable spawn so as to make adding extra levels easier in the future.
+I managed to achieve this by building a piece of code that takes properties from each row object and using them to calculate the spawn rate.

 Setting out to recreate arcade frogger turned out to be a lot more difficult than I anticipated, so the fact that visually I managed to come close, despite roadblocks such as the final safe zone for the frogs in original frogger being wider than one square on the grid.

 ## Challenges